eHIJING: an Event Generator for Jet Tomography in Electron-Ion Collisions: Summary and outlook

 There are also several improvements to be considered.
 First, the strangeness and baryon production is not as satisfactory.
 This may demand several simultaneous improvements: medium-modified flavor production $g\rightarrow q\bar{q}$ and double scattering with a quark of the nucleus (flavor-changing processes), as well as the hadronic transport in low-energy collisions.
-Second, another focus of the future EIC is the medium modification of heavy flavor production and one should consider including mass effects in the multiple collisions and medium-modified parton radiation.
-Finally, the NLO hard cross-sections with shower are essential to describe the entire $p_T$-spectra at large $Q^2$ in the DIS, in particular at small $x_B$.
+Second, another focus of the future EIC is the medium modification of heavy flavor production, and one should consider including mass effects in the multiple collisions and medium-modified parton radiation.
+The NLO hard cross-sections with shower are essential to describe the entire $p_T$-spectra at large $Q^2$ in the DIS, in particular at small $x_B$.
 This requires going beyond the LO process of photon-quark scattering and modified jet shower in the nuclear medium at top EIC energies.
+Finally, we remark that this version of eHIJING focuses on the large-$x_B$ ($x_B\gg 0.1/A^{1/3}$) physics as required Eq. (\ref{condition-2}) that states the region of validity of the geometric picture used in eHIJING.
+At small $x_B$ ($x_B\ll 0.01$), the power counting and the geometric picture change drastically, and there are event generators based on saturation physics developed for the small $x_B$ region.
+It would be ideal if the two approaches could be interpolated and fill the gap of event generation in the intermediate $x_B$ region in the future.

 \acknowledgments